sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 Example 2
 -----------

 This example replaces the value of the title of a deposit.
-This requires a JSONPath ``/title`` as we are updated an existing value of multivalued field.
+This requires a JSONPath ``/title`` with operation ``replace`` as we are updating an existing value of a multivalued field.

 Command: